Buffalo Plaid Cookie Exchange

 My friends are so creative with their packaging.
 They come up with so many wonderful ideas for how to wrap up their cookies.

-Once we have all add a chance to vote, I tally them up and each winner for each category gets a prize.
+Once we have all had a chance to vote, I tally the votes and announce the winner for each category.
+Then I hand out the prizes.

 For drinks we had soda, cranberry juice, cranberry vodka, wine, and water.
 To make the water a little extra special I added some fresh cranberries and mint into the pitcher.